AlenaNemtsova/pie-chart/README.md

-Pie Chart created using the library react-google-charts.
+Pie Chart was created using the library react-google-charts.